Demilitarized Zone (DMZ), South Korea

 Bulgogi (Marinated Beef)

-Mandu guksu (Korean-style Dumpling Soup)
+Mandu Guksu (Korean-style Dumpling Soup)

-Bibimbap (Rice With Vegetables, Beef, and Chili Sauce)
+Bibimbap (Rice with Vegetables, Beef, and Chili Sauce)

-Dak bal (Spicy Chicken Feet)
+Dak Bal (Spicy Chicken Feet)

-Ojingeo bokkeum (Stir-fried Spicy Squid)
+Ojingeo Bokkeum (Stir-fried Spicy Squid)

 Naengmyeon (Cold Buckwheat Noodles)